 1. “I want it fast, and I want it now.”

 Millennials value speed and efficiency.
 When it comes to fundraising, the platform you use will play a major role in whether or not this group is willing to donate.

 If you don’t capture the donation straightaway, it will likely never happen.
 Use software and mobile marketing strategies that appeal to an ‘instant gratification’ mentality.

-There are several effective ways to nurture donations via text.
+There are several effective ways to nurture donors via text.
 Here are a few:

 - Ask recipients to view a piece of new content on your blog.

-- Build hype: Send a message asking if they would be interested in receiving more information if you decide to move forward with a campaign.
+- Build hype: send a message asking if they’d be interested in receiving more information if you decide to move forward with a campaign.

 - Invite potential donors to like social media pages or posts.